 3.8 Conclusion

 The CNN performed the best overall, based on MAPE and RMSE values across all datasets, followed by the ANN and LSTM.
-CNN also appears to have the tightest error distribution of any forecaster.
+CNN also appears to have the tightest error distribution among all the forecasters.
 The SNF performed the worst across all datasets, with the widest error distribution.
 The fact that the SNF forecaster performs the worst of all forecasters is encouraging, as it implies that all other forecasters contributed to the forecasts.

 When the magnitudes of the peaks across all datasets are compared, the CNN has the lowest MAPE values, followed by the ANN and LSTM.
 The MAE values show that CNN predicted the occurrence time more accurately than the other forecasters.
 In the Toronto and Saint John datasets, the LSTM and ANN forecasters trail the CNN.
 However, the SARIMAX forecaster outperforms the LSTM and ANN based on the MAE values in the Ottawa dataset.